Mr Martin Daubney AM

 Current term to 30 April 2025

-Professor Froude is the Deputy Head of the School of Allied Health NSW and the Head of Discipline in Occupational Therapy and is responsible for the national occupational therapy program across Sydney, Melbourne and Brisbane.
-Prior to commencing at ACU, she was an academic at La Trobe University and Editor in Chief of the Australian Occupational Therapy Journal.
-Professor Froude is the Current Scientific Chair of the World Federation of Occupational Therapists Congress (Paris 2022) and is an International board member of ICAN (International Cognitive Approaches Network) which governs the CO-OP Approach of which Professor Froude is also a certified Instructor.
+Professor Froude is the National Head of School Allied Health and Professor of Occupational Therapy.
+Professor Froude is responsible for the four disciplines of Occupational Therapy, Physiotherapy, Social Work and Speech Pathology across 6 campuses.
+Professor Froude is the Current Scientific Chair of the World Federation of Occupational Therapists Congress (Bangkok 2026) and is an international member of ICAN (International Cognitive Approaches Network) which governs the CO-OP Approach of which Professor Froude is also a certified Instructor.
+Professor Froude is also a committee member of Developmental Coordination Disorder Australia.
 Her research interests include childhood disability, and knowledge translation.

 Elected professional staff senator, appointed under Clause 13.2(i) of the ACU Constitution